 Price-Earnings Ratio = Price per share ÷ Earnings per share

 On its own, the P/E ratio doesn’t tell you much; however, it becomes extremely useful when you compare it with other similar companies.
 Our goal is to compare the stock’s P/E ratio to the average of companies that have similar attributes to YIN, such as company lifetime and products sold.
 One way of gathering a peer group is to use firms in the same industry, which is what I’ll do.
-YIN’s P/E of 5x is lower than its industry peers (16.8x), which implies that each dollar of YIN’s earnings is being undervalued by investors.
-Therefore, according to this analysis, YIN is an under-priced stock.
+Since YIN’s P/E of 83.6x is higher than its industry peers (16.6x), it means that investors are paying more than they should for each dollar of YIN’s earnings.
+Therefore, according to this analysis, YIN is an over-priced stock.

 Assumptions to be aware of

 While our conclusion might prompt you to sell your YIN shares immediately, there are two important assumptions you should be aware of.
 Firstly, our peer group contains companies that are similar to YIN.
 If this isn’t the case, the difference in P/E could be due to other factors.
 For example, if you are comparing lower risk firms with YIN, then its P/E would naturally be lower than its peers, as investors would value those with lower risk at a higher price.
 The second assumption that must hold true is that the stocks we are comparing YIN to are fairly valued by the market.
 If this is violated, YIN’s P/E may be lower than its peers as they are actually overvalued by investors.